 Dual core 2.4 Ghz (Core2Duo or newer)

 Helios does not require much CPU, but it does need to run at the same time as your simulation.
 If your simulation is consuming 75% or more of your CPU before running Helios you may need to reduce some simulation settings to prevent FPS impact.
+An alternative is to run Helios on another PC.

 Video Card